DaxoDax/SpectreTestVR/README.md

 * Please comment your code where applicable when intent may not be clear.
 * Please briefly explain your architectural choices in a separate document so we can better understand your design's intent with regards to extensibility, reusability, and maintainability.
 * Keep it simple but design the project's architecture so it can be scaled easily in the future.
-* Use Unity version 2018.4.3f1
-* If you use any third party plugins, please let us know which ones and why.
+* If you use any third party assets, please let us know which ones and why.

 # Art Guidelines
 * Environment